 Grand Central Terminal opened on the 2nd of February, 1913, with its very first train leaving at 12:20.
 Many people still call it Grand Central Station; the name of the former railway station that occupied the same spot.
 Others refer to it as Grand Central, which is, the name of the subway station on 42nd Street.
-Grand Central Terminal is the worlds largest train station and certainly worth a visit.
-It consists of an impressive 44 platforms and 67 tracks in addition to a number of restaurants.
-Most people though come to see the Main Concourse in all its grandeur – and it is splendid!
-Open daily from 05:30 to 02:00 it is located at East 42nd and Park Avenue.
-Take subway lines 4,5,6,7 and S to Grand Central (42nd Street).
+To get there you can take one of the Hop on Hop off buses that stop close by.

 Grand Central Commuters and Extensive Renovations

 For a long time now, Grand Central is not only known for being a transportation hub.
 These days, there is a diverse range of shops, restaurants and even a food market within the terminal.
-For your Apple products you can head to the Apple Store that looks out over the Main Concourse.
+For your Apple products, you can head to the Apple Store that looks out over the Main Concourse.
 To get to the store, take the stairs to the East Balcony.
 On the ground floor, there’s Grand Central Market.
 A market offering locally produced goods, such as fruit, coffee and bread.
-If you prefer your food made for you, the Great Northern Food Hall is perfect!
-This food market, located in the Vanderbilt Hall, has a wide variety of stalls offering dishes hailing from Scandinavia.
+Another place for a quick bite is the Lower Level Dining Concourse, where you’ll find many eateries with a great choice of food.

 Surprises in the Station